 A.R.S. §8-509 (A) states that foster home licenses are valid for two years.
-Licensed issued after September 30, 2013 will be valid for two years.
+Licenses issued after September 30, 2013 are valid for two years.
+A Mid-Term Update is required to confirm annual requirements are current.
+These include at minimum six hour of in-service training, verification of valid fingerprint clearance cards, criminal self-disclosure forms, CPS-CR checks.
+An annual life safety walk through by your Licensing Agency will also be done..

 Your foster home license is attached to your home address.
 If you plan to move to another residence, you must notify your licensing agency.
-Your licensing agency must notify OLCR prior to your relocation to keep your license valid.
+Your licensing agency must notify OLR prior to your relocation to keep your license valid.
 A life safety inspection of the new residence is required to amend your license.
 For your license to remain in "good standing" this process must be completed before your current license expiration date.